shahmeetk/CSRGenerator/README.md

 ./run_local.sh
 ```

 This will start both the frontend and backend servers.
+The frontend will be available at [http://localhost:3001](http://localhost:3001) and the backend at [http://localhost:8000](http://localhost:8000).

 **Step 4:** Run the tests: